Trial Reels - A Game-Changer for Actors on Instagram!

 Instagram doesn't push content because it looks pretty.
 It pushes content that keeps people watching.

 The best part?
 You’re an actor.
 You already know how to hook people, tell a story, and evoke emotion.
-This is just about using those skills in a new format.
+This is just about learning to use those skills in a new format.

 And soon, you won’t be waiting for opportunity - you’ll be creating it thanks to this super savvy feature!